apache/airflow/dev/PROJECT_GUIDELINES.md

 The Airflow 1.10.x series will be supported for six months (June 17, 2021) from Airflow 2.0.0 release date (Dec 17, 2020).
-Specifically, only 'critical fixes' defined as fixes to bugs that take down Production systems, will be backported to 1.10.x until Dec 17, 2020.
+Specifically, only 'critical fixes' defined as fixes to bugs that take down Production systems, will be backported to 1.10.x until June 17, 2021.

 ## Support for Backport Providers